hackclub/summer/HardwareList.md

 ---

 The list of places to find these sorts of things!
 Adafruit has some of the highest quality electronic components and a massive inventory of all sorts of things, you can check all of it [here](https://www.adafruit.com/categories).
 Arduino loads of things on their site: [Arduino Shields](https://store.arduino.cc/usa/arduino/shields), [Arduino Accessories](https://store.arduino.cc/usa/arduino/arduino-accessories) and a [third party libary](https://store.arduino.cc/usa/other-shields/new-arrivals).
-For more convential electronics check out [DigiKey](https://www.digikey.com/) (make sure your on your local site).
+For more convential electronics check out [DigiKey](https://www.digikey.com/) (make sure you're on your local site).

 ---